Upgrading Sandfly

 Step 4: Delete Docker Images

-Once all tasks have been cleared out, we can run our scripts to stop and delete all Docker containers on the server and node instances.
+Once all tasks have been cleared out, we can run our scripts to stop and delete all of the Docker containers on the server and node instances.

-Run the following command on both the server and node.
+Run the following command on the server and all nodes.

 cd ~/sandfly-setup/setup